Elizabeth has worked as a video journalist in Canada and East Africa. Her work has been aired on Global News, Sportsnet and NationTV Kenya.

 Deadly attack on Kenyan college – CBC News Now, April 2015

-Other news coverage from Nairobi
+Other coverage from Nairobi